 Period Cramps: Quick Tips-

-- Garlic is specially recommended.
+Garlic is especially recommended.
 Take five to seven garlic pods per day after removing the outer covering.
 You can reduce the pungent smell, by taking along with buttermilk or lemon juice.

 Period Cramps: Remedies